Make Your Goals Smart with the SMART Method

 The key is to focus on each of the SMART goals acronym and make sure that your goals align with them.

-We suggest you try out two ways of setting SMART objectives that will help you to set up clear and achievable goals:
+We suggest you try out two ways of writing SMART goals that will help you to set up clear and achievable goals:

 That means that you write a specific goal for each of the SMART elements.
 Here's an example of SMART goals related to learning a new language: